Gladear/haunted-router/README.md

 `stateTitle` is used in `history.pushState` and `history.replaceState`, but is ignored by most browsers at the time of writing.
 More informations [here](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState#Parameters).

+> ⚠️ If you want to use the `router-link` component, you will likely want to be using a polyfill for custom built-in elements, like the lightweight [@ungap/custom-elements-builtin](https://github.com/ungap/custom-elements-builtin).
+Custom built-in elements are currently unavailable on Edge and Safari.

 ## Complete example

 _main.js_